torres11991/dap-curriculum/Section09/Tableauno1.md

 - Uses pictures to represent data
 - Most effective way to communicate
 - LOTS of tools available
-- ALlows for quantitative data to be viewed easier & better decisions made quickly
+- Allows for quantitative data to be viewed easier & better decisions made quickly

 ---